 Federal Bar Association

-Board of Governors, Japanese Cultural Center of Hawaii
+Board of Directors, Japanese Cultural Center of Hawaii

 Board of Bar Examiners, Hawaii Supreme Court

 Leighton M. Hara represents clients in a wide range of high-stakes litigation, including disputes related to employment matters, contracts, personal injury, and commercial transactions.
 Leighton’s clients have included numerous high-profile corporations, executives, agencies, and organizations, including major airlines, hospitals, and hotels.
 Leighton has significant litigation experience, having participated in jury and non-jury trials in both state and federal courts.

 Prior to joining the firm, Leighton was a partner at Marr Jones & Wang LLLP, where he handled numerous employment litigation matters, conducted in-house trainings on best employment practices, and participated in corporate investigations.
 Leighton also practiced commercial litigation at Watanabe Ing, LLLP where he defended numerous corporations, governmental entities, and individuals in civil actions.
 Leighton served as a law clerk at the Circuit Court of the Third Circuit, State of Hawaii, to the Honorable Riki May Amano and the Honorable Terence T. Yoshioka.